WarMac4964/Today-iOS/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Contact

-If you have any questions, feel free to open an issue or contact the project maintainer at [email@example.com](mailto:email@example.com).
+If you have any questions, feel free to open an issue or contact the project maintainer at [anurag.tyagi4964@gmail.com](mailto:anurag.tyagi4964@gmail.com).

----

-Replace `path/to/screenshot1.png`, `path/to/screenshot2.png`, and `path/to/screenshot3.png` with the actual paths to the screenshots.
-Additionally, update the repository URL, contact email, and any other placeholders with the relevant information.